Home » Gluten Free Gingerbread Cookies

 • Rich gingerbread cookie flavour

-• Smooth flat surface for easy decorating
+• Smooth flat cookie surface for easy decorating

-• Crunchy edges, but slightly softer middles
+• Crunchy edges, with slightly softer middles

-• Hold their shape, without spreading much
+• They hold their shape, without spreading much

 Gingerbread people cookies on a blue background, with pastel coloured royal icing in piping bags.